 American Art as a document of the fabric of our society.
 The tracing of the development from the itinerant painters of colonial times to the international contributions of the American artists today.
-Offered in the Spring semester.
+Offered in Fall 1981.

 ART 365 Art of the 19th Century